Overview

 Innovative Tracking Program

 Our residency program offers innovative “tracking” rotations in addition to core rotations.
 The tracking rotations are designed for residents to have seven blocks of tracking throughout their curriculum.
 These are rotations that are developed by residents, with faculty guidance beginning in their first year.
 This early exposure allows them to explore potential interests and begin to build the foundation of their training.
 During postgraduate year two, tracking time is used to refine skills and identify clinical gaps.
 Third and fourth year tracking is spent in the areas of special interest to master management of more complex clinical and surgical challenges.
-The Cleveland Clinic has the only “tracking” OB/GYN residency program in the country.
+The Cleveland Clinic was the first “tracking” OB/GYN residency program in the country.
 The benefits of this were highlighted in the October 2019 Green Journal supplement.
 The major strength of the Cleveland Clinic program lies in the breadth and depth of exposure to specialty or subspecialty training to advance into fellowship training or specialty practice after residency.

 Residents can choose to concentrate training in Ob/Gyn specialty or subspecialty such as: